-On all models except DX Each front door has a master door lock switch.
+Each front door has a master door lock switch.
 Either switch locks and unlocks all doors.
 Push the switch down to lock all doors, and up to unlock them.

 To lock any passenger's door when getting out of the car, push the lock tab in and close the door.
-To lock the driver's door, pull the outside door handle and push the lock tab in or push the master switch down.
-Release the handle, then close the door.